 For us introverts of the world, it can be extra challenging to reach out to people.
 To chit chat at the park or at school pick up.
 We have to step so far out of our comfort zone, it can be scary and extremely uncomfortable.

-But there are a few simple tricks to finding mom friends that we can learn from the extroverts of the world.
-Here are my go to tricks to making friends.
+But there are a few simple tricks to finding mom friends we can learn from the extroverts of the world.
+Here are my go-to tricks to making friends.

 10 Steps to Find and Make New Mom Friends:

 1. Look to your neighbors first